Skip to content

 Tips

-2. Budget for closing costs (typically 2-5% of the purchase price) on top of your down payment
+2. Budget closing costs (2-5% of purchase price) on top of your down payment so you are not depleting your savings on settlement day

 Frequently Asked Questions